-MCASA works tirelessly with RCC’s and its allies to introduce bills protect survivors, improve services and hold offenders accountable but support from you helps gets them passed!
-Get informed about current legislation efforts, find & contact your legislators and legislative committees .
+MCASA works tirelessly with RCC’s and its allies to introduce bills that protect survivors, improve services, and hold offenders accountable, but support from you helps get them passed!
+Get informed about current legislation efforts, find & contact your legislators and legislative committees.

 Following years of advocacy, legislation to create a court process for sexual assault survivors to end the parental rights of rapists when the child was conceived through rape finally passed in February 2018.

 Survivors of sexual assault often have difficulty navigating and understanding the legal system.
 Maryland criminal law classifies different forms of sexual assault as different crimes.
 Regulations provide guidance to professionals on issues such as FNE and RCC certification, and reimbursement for forensic exams.

 SALI files Amicus briefs as a "friend of the court" in appellate cases involving issues of significant import for sexual assault survivors.
 For community professionals, SALI prepares legal memoranda clarifying important issues in the law.

 SALI provides expert advice, legal training, technical assistance, and resources for professionals working with sexual assault victims.

 Survivors have the right to be treated with dignity, respect and sensitivity during the criminal justice process.
 The Sexual Assault Legal Institute helps protect those rights by providing comprehensive legal services, including issues ranging from employment, housing, education and financial support to criminal justice advocacy, immigration and family law.